 But it is not enough support the communicator to access their AAC system.
 All of the team need fast and instant access to AAC as well!

-How can we do that modelling if the AAC tool is in the cupboard or out of charge?
+We cannot model if the AAC tool is in the cupboard or out of charge.
 So strap on AAC and be ready to pick it up and model at any time.
-Think of how many teachable moments there are in our day.
-In Matthew’s case, his team keeps the AAC system out all the time so they can model words and sentences.
+Think of how many moments there are in our day where you can model.
+In Matthew’s case, his team keeps the AAC system out all the time, so they can model words and sentences.
 They do this whether Matthew is choosing to use the AAC system or not.

 Remember it is always important to ask the AAC users permission if you are going to model on their communication device.
 If possible, keep access to your own AAC and model on that.

 Put systems in place to ensure that AAC devices are always turned on and charged.
 Sometimes the AAC system may need to sit in an easy to access location while it is plugged in to charge.